-Family Of Woman Missing 17 Years Waits For Tests On Bone Fragments Found In New Hampshire
+'This Is Gut Wrenching,' Family Of Woman Missing 17 Years Waits For Tests On Bone Fragments Found In New Hampshire

 CONCORD, N.H.
-(CBS/AP) – Maura Murray’s family is waiting to hear back from New Hampshire State Police about human bone fragments found recently near Loon Mountain.
+(CBS/AP) – Maura Murray’s family is anxiously waiting to hear back from New Hampshire State Police about human bone fragments found recently on Loon Mountain.

 Murray, a University of Massachusetts-Amherst nursing student, has been missing for more than 17 years.